 GMC Sierra: How to Reset The Tire Pressure System

-If the Tire Pressure Management System in the GMC Sierra is not working properly, you may have to reset the system.
-Follow one of the Options below to re-initialize the TPMS.
+If the Tire Pressure Monitoring System in your GMC Sierra is not working properly, you may need to reset the system.
+Follow one of the options below to re-initialize the TPMS and get the warning light turned off.

 The light indicator is a notification to warn you of significantly low air pressure or high-pressure loss in your tires and is NOT to be ignored, as low pressure affects the vehicles overall performance such as: